-I- Paris BY FEET
+I- Paris BY FOOT

 Prepare your route by choosing a starting place/monument and an arrival one.
-Check the distance between the two monuments and make sure you have a backup plan (see our articles on the Metro, Buses and Trains).
+Check the distance between the two monuments and make sure you have a backup plan (see our articles on the metro, buses and trains).

-There are maps of Paris everywhere: from department stores to street vendors and Metro exits…don’t worry about getting lost!
+There are maps of Paris everywhere: from department stores to street vendors and metro exits…don’t worry about getting lost!

+Find pre-planned routes!
 For example, we would recommend walking from Saint Lazare and to walk till Champs Elysées:

 - Start on rue Auber (perpendicular to Boulevard Haussmann) and walk to Opera Garnier